itsAlemao/Similario/README.md

 ## Similarity Tool
 This game runs on a custom AI that has been trained on word similarity.
 The source files used to do so are included in the directory

+## Italian language
+There are many AI tools and models out there that one can use, but they only work in the english language.
+There aren't yet models that can calculate word similarity in the italian language correctly.
+This project focuses on the Italian language and was developed primarily for learning and experimentation purposes.